rickcolosimo/resume/resume.md

 	**Startup law subject-matter expert** for **Practical Law Company’s Securities and Capital Markets** group.
 Created practice-focused startup and venture capital law knowledge management resources for large-firm lawyers and in-house counsel.
 Created distinctive, user-friendly forms to streamline early-stage venture financing transactions.

+ThoughtStorm Strategic Capital Mountain View, California & New Jersey 2001-2009 *General Counsel and Managing Director in boutique consulting firm focused on strategic financial transactions.*
+	Advised management, boards, and investors of **emerging-growth, closely held, and distressed companies** on addressing complex business problems.
+	Supported management of firm-wide financial analysis team for large consulting firm, providing raw oversight, process and performance management improvements, and sales support based on connecting client needs to the firm’s core offerings – resulting in hundreds of annual analyses and millions of dollars of revenue to the client.
+	Provided M&A transaction support to Kuwaiti logistics company in **three global acquisitions**, including due diligence, pricing, post-merger integration, and transaction execution.
+	Retained as **financial advisor** to CEO/majority shareholder for going-private transaction of public computer hardware manufacturer.
+Negotiated with board special committee; prepared and reviewed target’s SEC filings.
+Advised buyer on financial planning and forecasting requirements consistent with corporate governance requirements.
+	Managed Chapter 11 restructuring of **$15m public company client** as **financial advisor**; supervised bankruptcy counsel; provided investor and vendor relations services to forestall challenges, leading to confirmation of plan within four months.

+**Brobeck, Phleger & Harrison, LLP** Palo Alto, California 1999-2001 *Senior corporate associate advised public and private companies and venture capital funds on investments, mergers and acquisitions, IPOs, corporate governance, and general corporate matters.*
+	Advised Cisco Systems, ETrade, and venture capital funds on investments in and acquisitions of private and public companies in deals from $1 million to **over $1 billion**.
+Executed strategic financial transactions for private and public companies across biotechnology, software, and hardware industries.
+Negotiated numerous term sheets and deal documents for venture financings, acquisitions, private placements, investment funds, and strategic alliances.

+**Holland & Knight, LLP** New York, New York 1996-1999 *Litigation associate advised international companies on management of “bet the company” litigation and risk management practices.*
+	Directly supervised outside and local counsel in commercial, securities, corporate governance, restructuring, maritime, insurance, and multistate product liability litigation and arbitration.
+Client industries included pesticides, asbestos, aviation, and shipping.

+**United States Army (Infantry)** Ft.
+Benning, Georgia and Schofield Barracks, Hawaii 1989-1994 *Platoon Leader directly supervised anti-armor missile combat team of 16 people and $4,000,000 of equipment and weapons.*
+	Graduated **Ranger**, Officer Candidate, Airborne, and Air Assault Schools.
+	With no experience, took over faltering **software integration project** and deployed software in 6 weeks after 6 months of failed efforts by other teams.
+Restructured procedures to eliminate bottlenecks, decrease processing time, and increase readiness rates.
+	Led junior and senior subordinates in all aspects of their performance.
+Developed personalized professional development plans for subordinates, prepared training objectives, and formally evaluated performance and completion of objectives.